-As reported on iDB earlier, iOS hacker tihmstar has announced a New Year’s Eve release of his new tool Prometheus, which can downgrade/upgrade devices to unsigned firmwares, subject to certain requirements.
+As reported on iDB earlier, iOS hacker tihmstar has announced a New Year’s Eve release of his new tool futurerestore, which can downgrade/upgrade devices to unsigned firmwares, subject to certain requirements.

 The main prerequisite for using the tool is having the APTicket/.shsh for the firmware you want to go to, but the process for saving these has changed.
 You must now use his tool tsschecker to correctly save the files, dubbed .shsh2.
 This guide will walk you through how to do it.